MoonlightTaVi/PingPongPy/README.md

 # Compatibility

-The application is made using default Python modules (no external dependencies).
-It used system `curl` and `ping` utilities.
-If you have them, the application will work just fine.
+Since v3.2.X, the application uses the `requests` library to provide full portability support.

 The releases page currently contains the following builds:
 - Windows (tested on Win 11);
 - Linux AMD64 (tested on Debian 13 Trixie);

 The Windows EXE may be started right-away.
 The Linux version contains a `create-shortcut.sh` shell script; run it inside the application's directory (the script must have the "execute" permission), and it will create a `.desktop` shortcut.
-Without this shortcut you need to run the executable from the terminal (it cannot be launched with a double click because it is a CLI).
+Without this shortcut you need to run the executable from the terminal (it cannot be launched with a double click because it is a CLI tool).

-Note: The Windows and the Linux versions are different at the moment (v3.1.1 and v3.1.2 respectively); that doesn't really have any impact on the user experience (v3.1.2 simply prints the stack trace upon a crash).
+Note: The Windows and the Linux versions are different at the moment; that doesn't really have any impact on the user experience.

 # Modes